Federer and Serena enjoy Sunday strolls

 Federer, winner of a record 17 grand slam titles, walked out on a chilly Philippe Chatrier court after 15-times major winner Serena Williams put down an early marker with a 51-minute drubbing of Georgia's Anna Tatishvili.

-American Williams turned her match against Tatishvili into a Sunday stroll, winning 6-0 6-1 before completing the tougher task of conducting a courtside interview in French.
+American Williams turned her match against Tatishvili into little more than a practice session, winning 6-0 6-1 before completing the tougher task of conducting a courtside interview in French.

 "It's way, way, more nerve-racking than playing tennis," Williams said after a charm-offensive that went down well with the Parisian crowds wrapped up under coats in the stands.